bytedance/android-inline-hook/doc/manual.md

 * Supports specifying the hook location by "function address" or "library name + function name".
 * Automatically completes the hook of "newly loaded so library" (only "library name + function name" method), and calls an optional callback function after the hook is completed.
 * Only hooks for the whole function are supported, and hooks for the middle of the function are not supported.
 * If the function to be hooked is not in the ELF's symbol table (`.dynsym` or `.symtab` or `.symtab in .gnu_debugdata`), the hook will definitely not succeed.
-Because currently shadowhook determines the length of the function by parsing the ELF symbol table, preventing the problem of "because the length of the function is too short, the hook operation covers the instructions of other subsequent functions".
-The design thinking on this problem is: the goal of shadowhook is not for offline reverse analysis, but for online.
+Because currently ShadowHook determines the length of the function by parsing the ELF symbol table, preventing the problem of "because the length of the function is too short, the hook operation covers the instructions of other subsequent functions".
+The design thinking on this problem is: the goal of ShadowHook is not for offline reverse analysis, but for online.
 To stably find the function location that needs hook online, the most reliable way is to locate the function through symbol starting point.
-In addition, based on this consideration, shadowhook abandons "the ability of  hooking any position in a function", and only supports "hooking the head of a function (that is, hooking the function as a whole)".
+In addition, based on this consideration, ShadowHook abandons "the ability of  hooking any position in a function", and only supports "hooking the head of a function (that is, hooking the function as a whole)".

 ## 1. Execute hook by "function address"